sienna-kopf/sienna-kopf/README.md

 💃 She / her <br />
 😸 Relentless positivity and a smile is my way of handling every challenge 🧠
 *** *** ***
-🧗‍♀️ Professional Sport Climber => aspiring for the Paris 2024 Olympic Games 🏆 <br/>
+🧗‍♀️ Professional Sport Climber <br/>
 🧠 Thriving off of solving problems on the wall AND in front of my computer screen 👩‍💻 #climberwhocodes <br/>
 *** *** ***
 🎓 Turing School of Software & Design, 2020 <br/>